scheme-requests-for-implementation/srfi-123/srfi-123.md

 sections of code.

-The operators are specified to work on bytevectors, R6RS hashtables, lists/pairs, strings, vectors, and non-opaque record types.
+The operators are specified to work on bytevectors, R6RS hashtables, lists/pairs, strings, vectors, non-opaque record types, and SRFI-4 vectors if present.
 (R6RS and SRFI-99 can produce opaque record types; SRFI-9 and R7RS cannot.)
 Some notes on specific types:

 - For bytevectors, 8-bit unsigned integer operations are assumed.
   There is no obvious way to incorporate other bytevector operations